Amandus Holte

 Amandus Holte (24 September 1888 – 15 December 1965) was a Norwegian trade unionist and politician for the Labour Party.

 He was born in Kristiania as a son of baker Amund Holte and Ingeborg Isaksen.
 He was a laborer in the factories E. Sunde & Co, C. Blunck, Skabo Jernbanevognfabrik and Wisbech.
-He was deputy chair and chair of the trade union Metallarbeidernes forening, and later board member of the Norwegian Union of Iron and Metalworkers.
-He was a supervisory council member of Oslo faglige samorg from 1925 to 1926.
+He was a deputy chair and chair of the trade union Metallarbeidernes forening, and later a board member of the Norwegian Union of Iron and Metalworkers.
+He was also a supervisory council member of Oslo faglige samorg from 1925 to 1926.
 From 1931 he was employed as the secretary of the Norwegian Union of Iron and Metalworkers.

 He was a supervisory council member of Oslo Labour Party from 1918, deputy chair from 1926 and chairman from 1929 to 1930.
 He succeeded and was succeeded by Ingvald Rastad.
-He was a central board member of the Labour Party from 1925 to 1927.
-He was also a city councilman in Oslo.
+Furthermore, he was a central board member of the Labour Party from 1925 to 1927, and also a city councilman in Oslo.

 In 1924 he was the sixth ballot candidate for the Labour Party in the parliamentary election.
-He was elected as third deputy.
+He was elected as a third deputy.
 In the 1930 election he was again elected as third deputy, and met in parliamentary session in 1933.

-He died in December 1965 and was buried at Østre gravlund.
+He died in December 1965, and was buried at Østre gravlund.